WASP-SYSTEMS/crs_exercise/README.md

 make docker-build
 ```

+To test your setup run `python3 test_setup.py` in the root directory of this project.

 Export OpenAI API-key:
 ```bash
 export OPENAI_API_KEY=<your key>
 ```

 Now you are ready implement your agent in `minimal_crs.py`.

+**NOTE**: The only files which are relevant to you are `minimal_crs.py` and public methods of the class `AixccProject` in `project/project.py`.
+**You do not have to look at any other files!** All source code interaction is done for you through the `AixccProject` class.

 **NOTE**: Execute your the CRS by running `python3 minimal_crs.py` in the **root directory** of this project to prevent import errors.